ToolsConductScience tool

-Porosity Estimator
+Porosity Calculator.

 Upload a micrograph, apply Otsu thresholding, and calculate porosity as area fraction.
 Client-side processing — images never leave your browser.